RobertPastor/calculator/README.md

 ```
 ## Antlr4 annotations generation within the worker

-The following code shows the modifications made to the OnUpdate code of the worker.
+The following code shows the modifications made to the OnUpdate function of the worker.

 ```